 That’s how it’s done.
-Again, we wouldn’t recommend it, but if you have any questions about any type of siding, please feel free to contact us at any time.
+Again, we wouldn’t recommend it, but if you have any questions about any type of siding, please feel free to contact us to schedule a siding replacement consultation.

 There are two possibilities here.
 You may either be wondering whether you should install vinyl siding or brick siding on your home or if you should install vinyl siding over your already installed brick.
 Let’s look into both of these options:

 Brick and vinyl are two popular siding options for any home, so it depends on the house itself as well as the homeowners’ preferences.
 At Legacy Service, we can install a variety of types, including vinyl, fiber-cement, PVC, and wood.
 We may recommend vinyl because it’s not only beautiful, working well with the rest of the home exterior, but it’s also highly affordable.
 In many cases, vinyl can last up to 20-30 years.
 If you’re not sure which one would look and work best for your home, you’ll want to schedule a consultation with a siding professional.